 Classification of High Risk Customers

 Regulated financial institutions are required to take a risk-based approach to customer due diligence and ongoing monitoring under the Money Laundering Regulations.
 Risk classification is an important parameter of the risk based KYC approach.
-Customer relationships pose money laundering and terrorist financing risk before the regulated financial institutions.
+Customer relationships pose money laundering and terrorist financing risks before the regulated financial institutions.

 In the country like India, service providers like Riskpro offers the classification of high risk customers on the basis of Permanent Account Number which is the most widely used unique identifiers in India.

 Indiaforensic offers a video learning program on the subject of Risk Based approach to KYC.
-This course helps bankers to get insights into high risk customers.
+This course helps bankers to get insights into high-risk customers.

 Classification of High-Risk Customers

+According to RBI, a customer may be categorized as High, Medium, or Low risk.
 Customer Identification situations that present a higher money-laundering risk might include, but are not restricted to:

 • Customers linked to higher-risk countries